3M earnings rise on demand for medical masks - RFI

 The company announced it would cut spending by $350 million to $400 million in the second quarter and withdrew its full-year profit forecast due to uncertainty over the macroeconomic outlook.

-Roman said 3M had invested in "surge" capacity of N95 masks after the SARS outbreak in the early 2000s, but that the capacity had largely not been tapped until now.
+Roman said 3M invested in "surge" capacity of N95 masks after the SARS outbreak in the early 2000s, but that had largely not been tapped until now.

-Roman said the company doubled global output of N95 masks to 1.1 billion per year and was in the process of working with the Department of Defense to again double annual production to 2 billion per year by the end of this year.
+The company doubled global output of N95 masks to 1.1 billion per year and was in the process of working with the Defense Department to again double annual production to 2 billion per year by the end of this year, he said.

-In early April, President Donald Trump slammed 3M for not shifting N95 masks back to the United States.
-The company, which had strongly contested Trump's accusations, later reached an agreement with the White House to import 166 million respirators, mostly from a China.
+In early April, President Donald Trump slammed 3M for exporting the N95 masks rather than saving them for the US market.
+The company, which strongly contested Trump's accusations, later reached an agreement with the White House to import 166 million respirators, mostly from a China.

 Roman said the company was working with law enforcement officials to combat predatory practices surrounding the masks.